browserstate-org/browserstate/tests/interop/README.md

 This will:
 1. Check if Redis is running
+2. Verify that all required dependencies are installed
-2. Run each test suite in sequence
+3. Run each test suite in sequence
-3. Report success or failure for each test
+4. Report success or failure for each test

 ## Test Structure